 By AirMiguel Hidalgo International Airport is about 17 kilometers (11 miles) southeast of the city off Mex.
-23. Aeroméxico, Alaska Airlines, Delta, Interjet, United and Volaris offer direct flights from U.S. cities.
+23. Aeroméxico, Alaska Airlines, Delta, United and Volaris offer direct flights from U.S. cities.
 International connections are usually via Mexico City.
 Numerous half-hour flights connect Guadalajara with Puerto Vallarta.
-Routes and direct-flight availability vary depending on the time of year, so check with the airline or a travel agency before booking.
+Routes and direct-flight availability vary depending on the time of year, so check with the airline or a travel agency before trying to book cheap airline flights.

 Airport Transportation (Autotransportaciónes Aeropuerto, ATASA) offers shared-ride shuttle van service to and from any place in the metropolitan area.
 Tickets are sold at a booth outside the terminal exit; fares are based on a zone system and average about $16 per person (U.S.).
 For details phone (33) 3688-5289.
 Taxis also take passengers to and from the airport; the fare to the downtown area is about $30 (U.S.).